samutoljamo/g-fold/README.md

 This is my python/c/c++ implementation of the G-FOLD algorithm based on http://larsblackmore.com/iee_tcst13.pdf and https://www.ri.cmu.edu/pub_files/2016/4/Fuel-Optimal-Spacecraft-Guidance-for-Landing-in-Planetary-Pits-Neal-Bhasin.pdf.
 The problem is described using CVXPY/python and c/c++ code is generated using [CVXPY-CODEGEN](https://github.com/moehle/cvxpy_codegen)

 G-FOLD is a convex-optimization algorithm.
-It generates the fuel-optimal path to land the spacecraft at a desired location.
+It generates the fuel-optimal path to land the spacecraft at the desired location.
 You can use this program to solve/plot the fuel-optimal path.

 ## Prerequisites